 The wheelset was a pretty good deal, consisting of Sun Venus rims, Pure RT-100 hubs, and DT Competition double butted spokes, weighing in at about 1700 grams minus the skewers.
 They arrived fully assembled and completely true.

 The saddle I chose for this build is the Middlemores B89, possibly from the 1960-70s, that came off my 1948 Raleigh Sports Tourist.
 The Sports now has a saddle that is more appropriate for upright riding.
 I was trying to decide between this saddle and a black Brooks B17 to keep in line with the color combo I had going, but I remembered the B17 actually being too wide for drop bar riding on my Lotus.
-The Middlemores saddle has a skinnier mid section and the sag that it currently has in the middle, while annoying on an upright-seated bike, is perfect for this one, even when I'm holding onto the top bars.
-On a different note, but since they're pictured here, I opted for a saddle-mount double bottle cage bracket because I didn't want to clamp the cages over the frame decals.
+The Middlemores saddle has a skinnier mid section and the sag that it currently has in the middle, while annoying on an upright-seated bike, is good for this one, even when I'm holding onto the top bars.
+On a different note, but since they're pictured here - I opted for a saddle-mount double bottle cage bracket because I didn't want to clamp the cages over the frame decals.